-If you checked box 2, 4, 5, 6, or 9 in Part I and you did not file a physician's statement for 1983 or an earlier year, or you filed a statement for tax years after 1983 and your physician signed on line A of the statement, you must have your physician complete a statement certifying that:
+If you checked box 2, 4, 5, 6, or 9 in Part I and you did not file a physician's statement for 1983 or an earlier year, or you filed or got a statement for tax years after 1983 and your physician signed on line A of the statement, you must have your physician complete a statement certifying that:

-- You were permanently and totally disabled on the date you retired, or - If you retired before 1977, you were permanently and totally disabled on January 1, 1976, or January 1, 1977.
+• You were permanently and totally disabled on the date you retired or

+• If you retired before 1977, you were permanently and totally disabled on January 1, 1976, or January 1, 1977.

-You must attach this statement to Form 1040.
-You may use the physician's statement in Part II for this purpose.
+You do not have to file this statement with your Form 1040.
+But you must keep it for your records.
+You may use the physician's statement on page R-4 for this purpose.
 Your physician should show on the statement if the disability has lasted or can be expected to last continuously for at least a year, or if there is no reasonable probability that the disabled condition will ever improve.
-If you file a joint return and you checked box 5 in Part I, you and your spouse must each file a statement.
-If both you and your spouse use the statement in Part II, attach a separate Schedule R for your spouse with only Part II filled in.
-Keep copies of these statements with your tax records.
+If you file a joint return and you checked box 5 in Part I, you and your spouse must each get a statement.

-If you filed a physician's statement for 1983 or an earlier year, or you filed a statement for tax years after 1983 and your physician signed on line B of the statement, you do not have to attach another statement for 1995.
-But you must check the box on line 2 in Part II to certify that (1) you filed a physician's statement in an earlier year, (2) you were permanently and totally disabled during 1995, and (3) you were unable to engage in any substantial gainful activity during 1995 because of your physical or mental condition.
-If you checked box 4, 5, or 6 in Part I, write in the space above the box on line 2 in Part II the first name(s) of the spouse(s) for whom the box is checked.
+If you filed a physician's statement for 1983 or an earlier year, or you filed or got a statement for tax years after 1983 and your physician signed on line B of the statement, you do not have to get another statement for 2001.
+But you must check the box on line 2 in Part II to certify all three of the following:

+1. You filed or got a physician's statement in an earlier year.

+2. You were permanently and totally disabled during 2001.

+3. You were unable to engage in any substantial gainful activity during 2001 because of your physical or mental condition.

+If you checked box 4, 5, or 6 in Part I, enter in the space above the box on line 2 in Part II the first name(s) of the spouse(s) for whom the box is checked.

-If the Department of Veterans Affairs (VA) certifies that you are permanently and totally disabled, you can file VA Form 21-0172 instead of the physician's statement.
+If the Department of Veterans Affairs (VA) certifies that you are permanently and totally disabled, you can use VA Form 21-0172 instead of the physician's statement.
 VA Form 21-0172 must be signed by a person authorized by the VA to do so.
 You can get this form from your local VA regional office.